Human impact on the nitrogen cycle: Impacts on productivity and nutrient cycling

 Much of terrestrial growth in temperate systems is limited by N; therefore, N inputs (i.e., through deposition and fertilization) can increase N availability, which temporarily increases N uptake, plant and microbial growth, and N accumulation in plant biomass and soil organic matter.
 Incorporation of greater amounts of N in organic matter decreases C:N ratios, increasing mineral N release (NH4+) during organic matter decomposition by heterotrophic microbes (i.e., ammonification).
 As ammonification increases, so does nitrification of the mineralized N. Because microbial nitrification and denitrification are "leaky", N deposition is expected to increase trace gas emissions.
 Additionally, with increasing NH4+ accumulation in the soil, nitrification processes release hydrogen ions, which acidify the soil.
 NO3−, the product of nitrification, is highly mobile and can be leached from the soil, along with positively charged alkaline minerals such as calcium and magnesium.
 In acid soils, mobilized aluminium ions can reach toxic concentrations, negatively affecting both terrestrial and adjacent aquatic ecosystems.

 Anthropogenic sources of N generally reach upland forests through deposition.
 A potential concern of increased N deposition due to human activities is altered nutrient cycling in forest ecosystems.
 Numerous studies have demonstrated both positive and negative impacts of atmospheric N deposition on forest productivity and carbon storage.
 Added N is often rapidly immobilized by microbes, and the effect of the remaining available N depends on the plant community's capacity for N uptake.
 In systems with high uptake, N is assimilated into the plant biomass, leading to enhanced net primary productivity (NPP) and possibly increased carbon sequestration through greater photosynthetic capacity.
 However, ecosystem responses to N additions are contingent upon many site-specific factors including climate, land-use history, and amount of N additions.
 For example, in the Northeastern United States, hardwood stands receiving chronic N inputs have demonstrated greater capacity to retain N and increase annual net primary productivity (ANPP) than conifer stands.
 Once N input exceeds system demand, N may be lost via leaching and gas fluxes.
-When available N exceeds the ecosystem's (i.e., vegetation, soil, and microbes, etc.) uptake capacity, N saturationoccurs and excess N is lost to surface waters, groundwater, and the atmosphere.
+When available N exceeds the ecosystem's (i.e., vegetation, soil, and microbes, etc.) uptake capacity, N saturation occurs and excess N is lost to surface waters, groundwater, and the atmosphere.
 N saturation can result in nutrient imbalances (e.g., loss of calcium due to nitrate leaching) and possible forest decline.

 A 15-year study of chronic N additions at the Harvard Forest Long Term Ecological Research (LTER) program has elucidated many impacts of increased nitrogen deposition on nutrient cycling in temperate forests.
 It found that chronic N additions resulted in greater leaching losses, increased pine mortality, and cessation of biomass accumulation.
 Another study reported that chronic N additions resulted in accumulation of non-photosynthetic N and subsequently reduced photosynthetic capacity, supposedly leading to severe carbon stress and mortality.
 These findings negate previous hypotheses that increased N inputs would increase NPP and carbon sequestration.